![]() |

 Toro Taxes Franchise Unit Growth Summary

-A breakdown of corporate, franchised, and total units, with yearly net changes shown in the chart and table.
+A breakdown of corporate, franchised, and total units, with yearly net changes.

 Units | 2021 | 2022 | 2023 |